eleboog.com

 Even though the original Next.js iteration of this site didn’t last very long, it still taught me a lot, and a lot of elements of that site have been caried forward into the verison you see now.

 I kept the same font selection in order to make my blog stand out from others.
-I'm especially proud of using the mono font (Monofur) in more parts of the site, as it is my prefered terminal font.
-I am also (for now) using MDX to power my blog posts, but instead of wrangling next/mdx, I decided to try Contentlayer... and I'm very impressed!
+I’m especially proud of using the mono font ( Monofur ) in more parts of the site, as it is my prefered terminal font.
+I am also (for now) using MDX to power my blog posts, but instead of wrangling next/mdx, I decided to try Contentlayer… and I’m very impressed!
 It made implementing and extending MDX very easy, and I would definitely recommend it for anyone wanting to make a similar site to mine.

 There are, however, a couple of key differences.
 First of all, right now I’m focusing squarely on getting my blog exactly where I want it to be, including the amount of content available, before I start developing the other systems of the site, such as the comment and account systems.
 I want to actually, ya know, write stuff more often this time, and the perpetual busywork of adding new features to my blog directly contributes to me not writing jack shit for the blog itself.
 I also want to make sure the formatting of my blog and the accessibility of my content is at a good place before I throw two brand-new full-stack systems into the mix.
 Accessibility is something I suspect was lacking in the earlier form of this blog, so I want to focus on making sure the blog is fully accessible through screen readers and keyboard navigation.